 A significant portion of the revenue of our skilled nursing property borrowers and lessees is derived from governmentally-funded reimbursement programs, such as Medicare and Medicaid.
-Because of significant health care costs paid by such government programs, both federal and state governments have adopted and continue to consider various health care reform proposals to control health care costs..
+Because of significant health care costs paid by such government programs, both federal and state governments have adopted and continue to consider various health care reform proposals to control health care costs.
 In many instances, revenues from Medicaid programs are insufficient to cover the actual costs incurred in providing care to Medicaid patients.
 Moreover, the Kaiser Commission on Medicaid and the Uninsured reported in October 2013 that the majority of states (39) reported enacting new Medicaid rate restrictions for at least one provider type in fiscal year 2013, while 34 states plan rate restrictions for fiscal year 2014.
 On the other hand, the Kaiser Commission notes that due to improving state finances, more states are enhancing rates than restricting rates overall in 2013 and 2014.
-With regard to nursing home rates in particular, 34 states increased rates in fiscal year 2013 and 38 have adopted rate increases for fiscal year 2014, compared to nursing home rate restrictions being adopted in 17 states in fiscal year 2013 and 12 states in fiscal year 2014.
-In addition, many states have been making changes to their long term care delivery systems that emphasize home and communitybased long term care services, in some cases coupled with cost controls for institutional providers.
-According to the Kaiser Commission, 33 states in fiscal year 2013 and 35 states in fiscal year 2014 took action to expand the number of individuals serviced in home and community-based service programs.
+With regard to nursing home rates in particular, 34 states increased rates in fiscal year 2014.
+In addition, many states have been making changes to their long term care delivery systems that emphasize home and community-based long term care services, in some cases coupled with cost controls for institutional providers.
+According to the Kaiser Commission, 33 states in fiscal year 2014 took action to expand the number of individuals services in home and community-based service programs.
 The federal government also has adopted policies to promote community-based alternatives to institutional services.
-Most recently, on January 16, 2014, the Centers for Medicare & Medicaid Services (or CMS) published a rule that provides states with new flexibility to offer home and community based-services as an optional Medicaid benefit and to draw federal matching funds.
-As states and the federal government continue to respond to budget pressures, future reduction in Medicaid payments for skilled nursing facility services could have an adverse effect on the financial condition of our borrowers and lessees which could, in turn, adversely impact the timing or level of their payments to us.
+Most recently, on January 16, 2014, the Centers for Medicaid Services (or CMS) published a rule that provides states with new flexibility to offer home and community based-services as an optional Medicaid benefit and to draw federal matching funds.
+As states and the federal government to respond to budget pressures, future reduction in Medicaid payments for skilled nursing facility services could have an adverse effect on the financial condition

 Over the years there also have been fundamental changes in the Medicare program that resulted in reduced levels of payment for a substantial portion of health care services, including skilled nursing facility services.
 CMS annually updates Medicare skilled nursing facility prospective payment system rates and other policies.
 On August 6, 2013, CMS published its final Medicare skilled nursing facility payment rate update for fiscal year 2014, which began on October 1, 2013.
 CMS estimates that the final rule will increase aggregate Medicare skilled nursing facility payments by \$470 million, or 1.3%, compared to fiscal year 2013 levels.
 Specifically, under the final rule, Medicare rates are updated to reflect a 2.3% market basket increase that is reduced by a 0.5 percentage point "multifactor productivity adjustment" mandated by the Affordable Care Act, and that is further reduced by a 0.5 percentage point forecast error correction.
-CMS also rebased the skilled nursing facility market basket to reflect fiscal year 2010 data and made other policy changes.
-There can be no assurance that any future reductions in Medicare skilled nursing facility payment rates or other policy changes would not have an adverse effect on the financial condition of our borrowers and lessees which could, in turn, adversely impact the timing or level of their payments to us.
+CMS also rebased the skilled nursing facility payment rates or other policy changes would not have an adverse effect on the financial condition of our borrowers and lessees which could, in turn, adversely impact the timing or level of their payments to us.